 LusciousMind.com is proudly among the Top 25 Millennial Lifestyle Blogs heralded on Feedspot.

-This platform was created for us multi-faceted yuppies or young professionals who value both form and substance; beauty and brains; art and science.
+This platform was created for us multi-faceted go-getters and yuppies (young professionals) who value both form and substance; beauty and brains; art and science.
 Digging the spectral binary oppositions?
 Good, you’ve come to the right place.
 This is your safe space, and you are most welcome here to be the brilliant coo coo cachoo that we’ve always loved you to be.

 Here we journey through the triumphs and hardships of finding oneself amidst the barrage of expectations.
 From career and relationships, fashion, travel and culture, to mental health, business, tech, parties, and even science and development – this blog is open to most things that us yuppies ardently pursue.